 your healthcare provider about back exercises that are right for you.

-Avoid activities that strain the back, like lifting and moving heavy objects.
+Don't do activities that strain the back, like lifting and moving heavy objects.

 Wear shoes that provide good support.